-Mr. Kaernerk (interpretation): Thank you, Mr. Speaker, for recognizing me.
+Mr. Kaernerk (interpretation): Thank you, Mr. Speaker, for recognizing me again.
 I would like to direct my question to the Minister of Economic Development and Transportation.

-As the minister will recall, during our winter sitting I tabled a hamlet council motion concerning the Sanirajak breakwater feasibility study.
-I'm not sure what you call it.
+As the minister will recall, I tabled a hamlet council motion concerning the Sanirajak Breakwater Feasibility Study during our recent winter sitting.
 Can the minister confirm how his department addressed this issue?
 Are they supporting it?
 Are they planning to begin the study?
-Could the minister provide us with an update at this time?
+Can the minister provide this House with an update at this time?
 Thank you, Mr. Speaker.